brillout/goldpage/readme.md

-## Providers: Redux / React Router / GraphQL Apollo / Relay / ...
+## Add Providers: Redux / React Router / GraphQL Apollo / Relay / ...

 By controlling the rendering of your pages you can add any providers for Redux, GraphQL, etc.

-See <a href=#rendering>Rendering</a> for how to take over control of the rendering of your pages.
+See <a href=#control-rendering>Control Rendering</a> for how to take over control of the rendering of your pages.

 Example of adding the React Router providers: at [/examples/react-router](/examples/react-router)

-## Transpalition: Babel / TypeScript /  ES6 / ...
+## Control Transpalition: Babel / TypeScript /  ES6 / ...

 Make sure